hugo-andriamaromanana/alcasar_login.exe/README.md

    ps2exe .\alcasar_login.ps1 .\alcasar_login.exe
    ```

+    You can now delete the `alcasar_login.ps1` file if you want.
+    And just keep the `alcasar_login.exe` file on your desktop for quick access!

 4. **Run on Startup (Optional):**

    If you want the executable to run on startup, you can create a scheduled task.
 Consult the documentation of your Windows version for instructions on creating scheduled tasks.